kanwardeepika91/terraform/README.md

 less common or more advanced commands.

  7b) Main commands:
-  img init          Prepare your working directory for other commands validate      Check whether the configuration is valid plan          Show changes required by the current configuration apply         Create or update infrastructure
+  init          Prepare your working directory for other commands validate      Check whether the configuration is valid plan          Show changes required by the current configuration apply         Create or update infrastructure